Lucas Albert: Toulouse Olympique

 On 28 April 2021, it was announced that Albert would join Toulouse Olympique in the Championship for the remainder of the 2021 season.
 Due to an injury sustained playing for Carcassonne, Albert did not join Toulouse until July.
-He made his debut in the final match of the regular season in the 82-12 victory at Newcastle Thunder.
+He made his debut in the final match of the regular season in the 82–12 victory at Newcastle Thunder.
 He did not play in either of the two play-off matches that saw Toulouse promoted to Super League.

-On 22 October 2021, Toulouse announced that Albert had signed a new two year contract with the Super League club until the end of the 2023 season.
+On 22 October 2021, Toulouse announced that Albert had signed a new two-year contract with the Super League club until the end of the 2023 season.

+Albert played 21 games for Toulouse in the 2022 Super League season as they finished bottom of the table and were relegated back to the RFL Championship.

 International career

 He was selected in France 9s squad for the 2019 Rugby League World Cup 9s.